treyhunner/treyhunner.github.com/source/_posts/2025-10-08-handy-python-repl-modifications.markdown

 In order for the `pyrepl_hacks` Python package to work, it needs to available within every Python REPL I might launch.
 Normally that would mean that it needs to be installed in every virtual environment that Python runs within.

-When tries to import a module, it iterates through the `sys.path` directory list.
+When Python tries to import a module, it iterates through the `sys.path` directory list.
 Any Python packages found *within* any of the `sys.path` directories may be imported.

 So monkey patching `sys.path` within my PYTHONSTARTUP file allows `pyrepl_hacks` to be imported in every Python interpreter I launch: